wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 If this inspired you to think about how we need to transform our food infrastructure, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="_blank"}.
 I'm currently investigating where software can be levered to make change in the system.

-I’m still early in my journey, but as a starting point, these are some of the biggest areas beyond our own diets that I’m seeing, and the companies already doing something about it.
+I’m still early in my journey, but as a starting point, the following are some of the biggest areas beyond our own diets that I’m seeing, and the companies already doing something about it.
 Let me know if there’s a company I should know about, or an area I’m missing or am misinformed about!

-__Carbon Accounting__: Earlier I mentioned that knowing the exact emissions from a specific food product is still hard right now.
+__Carbon Accounting__: Earlier I mentioned that knowing the exact emissions from a specific food product is still hard.
 Clearer data would allow us to know where needs the most change.

 - [Watershed](https://watershed.com/solutions/supply-chain){:target="_blank"} has a product for supply chain accounting
 - [Mammoth](https://www.mammothclimate.com/){:target="_blank"} is specifically tackling consumer packaged goods
 - [Hectare](https://hectare.farm/){:target="_blank"} is targeting agriculture

 As a caveat to the rest of the sections below, because we aren't accounting well yet, all numbers are estimates.
-Sometimes there are conflicting numbers from different sources and I've taken my best guess at which to use.
+For some I found conflicting sources and I've taken my best guess at which to use.

 __Cow Burps__: Of the 14% of global emissions from livestock, 6% of it comes the methane of cow farts and burps.